 How much time do I have to pursue compensation?

-There is a three-year time limitation for filing a lawsuit based on a personal injury accidents, per Washington’s statute of limitations.
+There is a three-year time limitation for filing a lawsuit based on a personal injury accident, per Washington’s statute of limitations.
 This means an injured person typically will have three years from the date of an injury to pursue a legal remedy.
 The time limitation for an injured minor is typically three years from the minor’s eighteenth birthday.

 You should protect your legal rights (or the rights of your child) by promptly seeking legal advice about any claim or potential claims.